TalmudLab/daf-renderer/README.md

 ## How it Works

 ### Spacers and the DOM
 The layout of the Talmud is not easily replicated with the box-model of the web.
-This is because there is no such thing as 'float middle', or any other kind of ability to allow multiple bodies of text to wrap around one another.
-This limitation was overcome with a new paradigm we call "spacers".
-Spacers take advantage of the wrap-around principles of 'flow'.
-When a 'right floated' body of text encounters a 'left floated' element, it will wrap around that element instead of overlapping.
-Thus, we can make complex shapes out of the text by using multiple 'spacers' to force the text into the shape we want:
+This is because there is no such thing as *middle* for the CSS [float](https://developer.mozilla.org/en-US/docs/Web/CSS/float) property, or any other kind of ability to allow multiple bodies of text to wrap around one another.
+This limitation was overcome with a new paradigm we call *spacers*.
+Spacers take advantage of the wrap-around principles of [flow](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Normal_Flow).
+When a *right-floated* body of text encounters a *left-floated* element, it will wrap around that element instead of overlapping.
+Thus, we can make complex shapes out of the text by using multiple spacers to force the text into the shape we want:

 ![A picture showing three boxes with text wrapping around them](https://github.com/Jutanium/daf-render-lib/blob/master/Documentation%20Pictures/Spacers.PNG)